 Write with empathy, acknowledging it can be frustrating when learning or refining a new skill.

-"How to Create a YouTube Channel," for instance, likely attracts YouTube beginners who are simply interested in creating a channel to watch and comment on friends' posts — but it probably also attracts professional marketers who need to create a channel for their business to attracts and converts leads.
+"How to Create a YouTube Channel," for instance, likely attracts YouTube beginners who are simply interested in creating a channel to watch and comment on friends' posts.

 With such a diverse audience, it's critical you write clearly, but not condescendingly, to ensure you retain readers regardless of skill level or background experience.

-If a reader already knows the ingredients necessary for french toast, she can click to "Instructions" to get started right away.
-Alternatively, if a reader prefers viewing instructions rather than reading, she can click "Watch How-to Video".
-This offers good variety when it comes to how readers' prefer consuming How to materials.
+If a reader already knows the ingredients necessary for french toast, they can click on "Instructions" to get started right away.

-Atlassian's "How to write the perfect 90 day plan" provides important contextual details to the 90 day plan, including "What is a 90 day plan?" and "What should be included in a 90 day plan?"
-The piece is well-researched and empathetically-written.
+Atlassian's "How to Write the Perfect 90-Day Plan" provides important contextual details to the 90-day plan, including "What is a 90-day plan?" and "What should be included in a 90-day plan?"
+The piece is well-researched and written with empathy.

-Takeaway: Consider what ebooks, PDFs, charts, Canva designs, or Google Sheets you can make internally as an option for readers to download and use.
+Takeaway: Consider what ebooks, PDFs, charts, Canva designs, or Google Sheets you can create internally and offer to readers to download.
 Readers will appreciate the option to immediately apply what they've learned.

 Takeaway: Use action verbs and concise language to keep a reader engaged.
 When possible, start with a verb instead of a noun when listing out steps.

-"How to Find Data in Google Sheets with VLOOKUP" isn't necessarily the most interesting topic, but How-to Geek effectively keeps the content engaging with empathetic statements like, "VLOOKUP might sound confusing, but it's pretty simple once you understand how it works."
+However, the brand effectively keeps the content engaging with empathetic statements like, "VLOOKUP might sound confusing, but it's pretty simple once you understand how it works."

 Takeaway: When possible, create your own visuals/screenshots to walk readers through each step-by-step instruction.

-I recently saw this post in Medium titled, "11 Ways to Quickly Stop Stress in Your Life".
-I clicked it expecting a few quick, easy tips for stopping stress — but, instead, I was engrossed in the first section of the post, "The Effects of Stress in Your Life".
+I clicked on it expecting a few quick, easy tips for stopping stress.
+Instead, I was engrossed in the first section of the post, "The Effects of Stress in Your Life."